lastwall-public/lastwall-risc-ruby/API.md

 ## POST - /preauth

 The `preauth` API call can be used when a user has a high RISC score on a particular browser, but you are certain it is the correct user.
 This API call will effectively set the RISC score back to 0% the next time the user does a RISC snapshot from that specific browser.
-This can be used in a variety of scenarios, the most common being after you have performed a successful second-factor authentication for that user, and you want his next RISC snapshot to be successful.
+This can be used in a variety of scenarios, the most common being after you have performed your own successful second-factor authentication for that user, and you want his next RISC snapshot to be automatically validated.

+NOTE: if you do not want to build your own second factor authentication, you may choose to enable Lastwall SAVE (see below).

 #### Required Parameters